lucaseckert/accessoryglands/README.md

 A recent version of R (i.e. 4.2.0 or higher) and updating your packages is strongly recommended (`update.packages()`).
 You will probably need to have compilation tools installed on your system, for installing R packages from source.

-If you want to make everything including all of the pictures in the supplementary material you
+If you want to make everything including all of the pictures in the supplementary material you will need a few additional tools: a working LaTeX installation, the [optipng]() program, ...

 ```r
 if (!require("remotes")) install.packages("remotes")